Mie-tronics supermodes and symmetry breaking in nonlocal metasurfaces: Fundamentals of Mie-tronics

 \subsection{Mie modes as the building blocks}

-Although practical scattering systems are more complex than a single sphere, Mie coefficients and multipole expansions remain fundamental tools for understanding their optical behavior.
+Although practical scattering systems are more complex than a single sphere, Mie coefficients and multipole expansions remain fundamental tools for understanding their optical response.
 We therefore briefly review the standard Mie formalism, its implementation, and physical meaning.
-In this framework, the incident ${\bf E}^{\text{inc}}$, scattered ${\bf E}^{\text{sct}}$, and internal ${\bf E}^{\text{int}}$ fields are expanded in a multipole basis:
+In this framework, the incident field on a sphere ${\bf E}^{\text{inc}}$, scattered field by the sphere ${\bf E}^{\text{sct}}$, and internal field in the sphere ${\bf E}^{\text{int}}$ are expanded in a multipole basis:

 where $a_l$ and $b_l$ ($c_l$ and $d_l$) are the external (internal) Mie coefficients, determining how each multipole component radiates into free space or induces displacement currents within the sphere.
-Here $n$ is the sphere's refractive index and $k=2\pi/\lambda$ the free-space wavenumber.
+Here $n_{\text s}$ denotes the refractive index of the sphere and $k=2\pi/\lambda$ the free-space wavenumber.

 When the incident field has an analytical multipole representation with order $L_{\text{inc}}$, the solution is fully analytical.
 In the original Mie formulation, however, the series extends to infinity and must be truncated at a finite order $L_{R}$, yielding a semi-analytical solution.
 An empirical rule for a sphere of radius $R$ is~\cite{Hoang2017fano}: